evannglt/cocktail-app/diary.md

 **Issues:**

 - Getting used to Figma and understanding how to create frames/components/icons was challenging and time consuming at the beginning.
+- We set up the project 1 day before Expo switched to SDK 52, which prevented us from using Expo Go.
+We had to update the project to SDK 52 and fix some issues with the dependencies.

 #### Week 2